dotnet/roslyn/docs/features/nullable-reference-types.md

 ## Flow analysis
 Flow analysis is used to infer the nullability of variables within executable code.
 The inferred nullability of a variable is independent of the variable's declared nullability.
+Method calls are analyzed even when they are conditionally omitted.
+For instance, `Debug.Assert` in release mode.

 ### Warnings
 _Describe set of warnings.
 Differentiate W warnings._